ynput/OpenPype/pype/tools/settings/settings/README.md

 ## dict
 - this is another dictionary input wrapping more inputs but visually makes them different
+- item may be used as widget (in `list` or `dict-modifiable`)
+    - in that case the only key modifier is `children` which is list of it's keys
+    - USAGE: e.g. List of dictionaries where each dictionary have same structure.
+- item options if is not used as widget
     - required keys are `"key"` under which will be stored and `"label"` which will be shown in GUI
     - this input can be expandable
         - that can be set with key `"expandable"` as `True`/`False` (Default: `True`)
             - with key `"expanded"` as `True`/`False` can be set that is expanded when GUI is opened (Default: `False`)
     - it is possible to add darker background with `"highlight_content"` (Default: `False`)
         - darker background has limits of maximum applies after 3-4 nested highlighted items there is not difference in the color
 ```
+# Example
 {
     "key": "applications",
     "type": "dict",